inertia186/radiator/README.md

 #### Transaction Signing

-Radiator now supports transaction signing, so you can use it to vote:
+Radiator supports transaction signing, so you can use it to vote:

 ```ruby
 tx = Radiator::Transaction.new(wif: 'Your Wif Here')